okta/okta-powershell-cli/docs/OktaCustomizationApi.md

 $Configuration.Scope = "OKTA_SCOPES" # for example okta.users.read

 $BrandId = "MyBrandId" # String | The ID of the brand.
-$CreateBrandDomainRequest = Initialize-CreateBrandDomainRequest -DomainId "MyDomainId" # CreateBrandDomainRequest |  (optional)
+$CreateBrandDomainRequest = Initialize-OktaCreateBrandDomainRequest -DomainId "MyDomainId" # CreateBrandDomainRequest |  (optional)

 # Link a Brand to a Domain
 try {